 To set up DVR streaming, follow the live streaming instructions and then see Wowza nDVR overview.

-- Use the Test Players in Wowza Streaming Engine or the Wowza Test Players website to verify that you can play an unencrypted stream in the example MPEG-DASH player.
+- Use your player or the test players on the Video Test Players webpage to verify that you can play an unencrypted stream in the example MPEG-DASH player.
 The following is an example of the playback URL structure: